MahmoudElgendy95/JawwyTvTAF/readme.md

 ## Selenium- Java - Cucumber - TestNG

 ## Steps To Run
-1- you do not need to worry aboud any configuration the framework do this for you By using
+1- you do not need to worry about any configuration the framework do this for you By using
     WebdriverManager and all directories are dynamic
 2- in order to run this feature file you can directly run the testNG file called : websiteTestNG.xml
 3- you also cauld execute the below line but maven should be installed on your device
-> mvn clean install
+> mvn clean test -DsuiteXmlFile=websiteTestNG